ThanaCS/Flickr-Current-Location/README.md

 # Flickr-Current-Location
-app that presents images to the user that were taken near their current location.
+App that presents images to the user that were taken near their current location.